 Class discussion will be based on homework assignments and classroom activities.
 We will seek to incorporate the Christian faith and personal spiritual application into the discussions as well.
-These will include small group discussion and partner conversation, with daily participation grades assigned for both quantitative and qualitative individual contributions.
+These will include small group discussion, partner conversation, and debate format, with daily participation grades assigned for both quantitative and qualitative individual contributions.
 Ability to integrate new vocabulary and grammar structures will be noted in daily participation grades.